philhawksworth/sagns.org/src/site/index.md

 Alternatively, you can submit your details directly on this site and we will be in touch.
 Simply fill out our [volunteer contact form](/contact#volunteer)

+## GDPR - Data Protection Privacy Notice

+We take our data privacy responsibilities very seriously at St Albans Good Neighbour Scheme, and want you to understand and feel confident about how we protect and handle your personal data.
+If you would like to find out more you can read our [Privacy Notice](/docs/gdpr_privacy_policy.pdf), or contact our Data Controller by email:- [dpo@sagns.org](mailto:dpo@sagns.org).